SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 ```
 ssh -i ~/.ssh/oshm-key.pem debian@$FLOATINGIP
 ```
 On the first connection, you need to accept the new ssh host key.
-(Ultra-careful people would compare the fingerprint with the console log output.)
+(Very careful people would compare the fingerprint with the console log output.)

-**All the following commands are performed on the newly started VM.**
+**All the following commands are performed on the newly started driver VM.**

 ### Configuring openstack CLI on the driver VM